17 May The Best Things to do in Venice

 What Not To Do In Venice

 Don’t get stuck in line – while I am sure it is a necessity to visit most tourist places I will suggest either taking a tour guide who can help you skip the line.
-You can skip visiting those places at all.
+You can skip visiting those places altogether.
 Because if you are in Venice for only a day, there is so much more to do.
 You can also just pick one or two spots you really like, enjoy it to the fullest and forget about the rest.

 Think before taking a gondola ride – If you are in the mood to splurge, go ahead.
 But if you are a budget traveller check before taking a gondola.
 It costs 80 euros for around 40 minutes for 6 people which rises up to 100 euros in the evening.

 You can look at taking shared gondola rides if you want which cost less than half.
 Water-bus or Vaporetto could be great modes of transport with awesome value to experience the canals